gymreklab/cse185-spring18-week3/CSE185_Week3_PartI.md

 git commit -a -m"Adding gitignore file to the repository" git push
 ```

+Note, you'll also see the html files from `fastqc` there.
+This is something you should reference in your lab report so it would be a good idea to include those in your repository to refer to later.
+Keeping track of them in github will be easier than using `scp` to move the files back and forth.

 <blockquote>
 **UNIX TIP**: Save your work frequently!
 It is a good idea to type "ctrl-x ctrl-s" (if using Emacs) often (I do it subconsciously literally every minute or so) to make sure you don't lose your work.
 If you are using Emacs and by chance forgot to save your work before exiting, you can often find the unsaved changes in a temporary file ending with a "~" in the same directory.